 - What areas of wireless device growth do you foresee within 5 years?

-Another way to determine some of your company’s wireless pain points is to review your internal Help Desk complaints record.
+Another way to determine some of your company’s wireless pain points in the wireless assessment process is to review your internal Help Desk complaints record.
 If you consistently see phrases like “dead zone,” “slow,” “can’t connect,” and “dropped connections,” you can extrapolate what you need to address during the wireless assessment.

 Time Frame Considerations